bc-mkatz/slate-1/source/includes/_changelog_2016.md

 ## <span class="jumptarget"> November </span>

+### Web Pages API Updated

+We have corrected the behavior of the Store Content > <a href="/api/v2/#pages" target="_blank">Pages API</a>'s `is_homepage` property.
+Any API call that sets this writable property to `true` will now unset other instances of the property, ensuring that a store will have only one designated home page.

 ### Currency API Added

 BigCommerce has added a new Currency API.
 This allows your apps to manage alternate currency display options on a storefront.
-For details, please see the <a href="/api/v2/#currency-reference" target="_blank">Pages API documentation</a>.
+For details, please see the <a href="/api/v2/#currency-reference" target="_blank">Currency API documentation</a>.

 ## <span class="jumptarget"> October </span>